 - Young, I., 2002.
 Democracy and Inclusion, Oxford: Oxford University Press.

-- Contemporary Philosophy, Critical Theory and Postmodern Thought, web site on critical theory, maintained by Martin Ryder (U. Colorado)
+- Contemporary Philosophy, Critical Theory and Postmodern Thought, archive of website on critical theory, formerly maintained by Martin Ryder (U. Colorado)